atrosekta/rust-electrical-wiki/content/smart.md

 Notes:

 - Will pulse 1rW when an inventory slot changes state.
 An inventory slot will either need to be filled or emptied for the Storage Monitor to notice a change.
 It will not notice partial stacksize changes.
-- Can be paired with Rust+ to allow monitoring of Tool Cupboards, Large Boxes and Vending Machines.
+- Can be paired with Rust+ to allow monitoring of Tool Cupboards, Large Boxes, Storage Barrels and Vending Machines.
 - Can be placed on tugboats but cannot be powered.

 ![](images/image16.jpg)